emnojacks/nedge-client/README.md

 ### `git clone`

 The package.json sets node app.js as the start script.
-In the project directory, you can run:
+To run the app in the development mode, in the project directory, you can run:

 ### `npm start`

-to run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
+Then running:

 ### `npm run build`